KampeniGames/RPG-Maker-ETH-Base-Integration/README.md

 csharp
 Copy
 Your token balance is \V[1] tokens.

-License
+### License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License with some conditions.
 See the LICENSE file for details.

-Contributing
+### Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance functionality, fix bugs, or improve documentation.

-Acknowledgements
+### Acknowledgements
 CoinbaseWalletSDK
 Web3.js
 The RPG Maker community for continuous inspiration in integrating modern technologies into game development.